lapps/org.lappsgrid.examples/README.md

 ## Returning metadata

 Remember that all Strings passed to and from Lappsgrid services are `org.lappsgrid.serialization.Data` objects.
 So we need to wrap metadata with `Data` class before return it.
-For metadata, we use "http://vocab.lappsgrid.org/ns/meta"(org.lappsgrid.discriminator.Discriminators.Uri.META) as its discriminator.
+For metadata, we use "http://vocab.lappsgrid.org/ns/meta" ([org.lappsgrid.discriminator.Discriminators.Uri.META](http://vocab.lappsgrid.org/ns/meta)) as its discriminator.
+Below snippet is our final version of `gtMetadata()` method, after all.

 ```java
     public String getMetadata() {